 Everyone deserves a treat yo’self night.
 And not just because Parks & Rec said so.
 It’s because if we don’t indulge in some self-care, if we skip it to keep working, it could have major ramifications on our health.
-In a study published in the journal, Environment International, researchers found that overwork is the single largest risk factor for occupational disease.
+In fact, research has found that overwork is the single largest risk factor for occupational disease.

 Sustainable Self-Care Essentials

-What scent do you associate with relaxation?
-For me, it’s eucalyptus and chamomile.
-Hence why I can commonly be found sipping on chamomile tea while sitting next to my eucalyptus vanilla candle.
-Pick a scent that gives you that oh-so-calm feeling, and fill your room with it.
+Set the scene for serenity by filling your room with a scent that gives you that oh-so-calm feeling.
 You can do this with a nice candle (look for soy or beeswax candles for maximum sustainability), an essential oil diffuser, or even by bringing the actual source of the scent into your space.
 For example, hanging eucalyptus in your shower can clear your sinuses, hydrate, and most importantly, provide a relaxing natural scent that brings that spa-like feeling to your bathroom.

 If you’d like to indulge in a massage without shelling out $100 for a stranger to put their hands all over you, try dry brushing.

 “Dry brushing unclogs pores in the exfoliation process.
 It also helps detoxify your skin by increasing blood circulation and promoting lymph flow/drainage,” dermatologist Shilpi Khetarpal, MD, said in a statement.